 A third area of Ben Manski's work took place in the electoral arena.
 After nearly a decade of volunteer work as a young member of the Democratic Party, together with other activists Manski left the Democrats in 1992 in response to the presidential nomination of Bill Clinton.
 He was a co-founder of Progressive Dane, a local independent progressive party in south central Wisconsin, and a member of the Green, Labor, and New parties throughout the 1990s.
 In 1996 he helped restart the Wisconsin Green Party and co-founded the Four Lakes Green Party of Dane County.
 In the following years, he served as Co-Chair of the Green Party of the United States, National Director of the Campus Greens, Organizing Director of Progressive Dane, Midwest Field Director for Nader 2000, and the 2012 campaign manager of Jill Stein for President.
 In 1996 he ran for the Dane County Board of Supervisors, winning the primary and then conceding the general election after an initial recount left him with 49.8% of the vote.
 In 2010 he ran for the Wisconsin State Assembly as a Green, coming in second with 31% of the vote in a four-way race, and winning late endorsements from most of the Democratic establishment against their own nominated candidate.

 Today, Ben Manski is completing a doctorate in Sociology at the University of California, Santa Barbara.
 He is married to Sarah Grace Manski, a doctoral candidate in Global Studies and former journalist.
-Together, they have have two young children, Lev and Isaac Manski.
+Together, they have have three young children, Lev, Isaac, and Grant Manski.